mamuzaan/Portfolio-Project2-Quiz/README.md

 From the source section drop-down menu, select the Main Branch.
 Press the 'Save' button.
 Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-The live link is:
+(github) The live link is: https://github.com/mamuzaan/Portfolio-Project2-Quiz

-Gitpod live link is:
+Gitpod live link is: https://mamuzaan.github.io/Portfolio-Project2-Quiz/

 ## Credits
 - Content was taken from google search